 Seeing the Wizard’s Feet

-There’s a moment in The Wizard of Oz that has always stuck with me.
+There’s a moment in The Wizard of Oz that stuck with me.
+Not the colours.
+Not the songs.
+Not even the reveal.
+It’s the feet.

 The ordinary, very human feet of the wizard, sticking out behind the curtain.

-Once you’ve seen them, you can’t un-see them.
+Once you see them, you can’t unsee them.
+And that’s strangely… comforting.

 The comfort of seeing the mechanism 🧵🔧

 Most people prefer the front of the tapestry.
-The picture.
-The story that makes sense when viewed from a distance.
+The clean picture.
+The version that makes sense at a glance.
+I’ve always been more interested in the back.

 It doesn’t ruin the magic.